jongacnik/gr8/readme.md

 ```

 - `prefix` is the shorthand identifier for what the utility does.
 Generally this will be an abbreviation of the respective css property (`font-size` → `fs`)
 - `selector value` is the specific identifier for the utility value.
-To make it css classname safe, decmials are replaced with hyphens (`1.5` → `1-5`)
+To make it css classname safe, decimals are replaced with hyphens (`1.5` → `1-5`)
 - `property` is the css property name which the utility targets
 - `value` is the value corresponding to the css property
 - `unit` is the unit attached to the value